 IX.
-Chief Area Officer Mediation
+Chief Area Officer Chief of Schools Mediation

-In the event that a group or organization disagrees with a principal's or Local School Council's determination regarding its request for use of a school facility, the group or organization may ask the appropriate Chief Area Officer ("CAO") to meet with the group or organization and the principal and/or the Local School Council in an effort to mediate the dispute.
-The CAO will make the final determination regarding use of the school facility.
+In the event that a group or organization disagrees with a principal's or Local School Council's determination regarding its request for use of a school facility, the group or organization may ask the appropriate Chief of Schools Chief Area Officer ("CAO") to meet with the group or organization and the principal and/or the Local School Council in an effort to mediate the dispute.
+The Chief of Schools CAO will make the final determination regarding use of the school facility.